In partnership with individual Educational Service

 partners, teachers, and students at multiple grade levels.

-Speakers: Brandi Hageman, Teacher, Port Townsend High School David Kelley, Teacher, Port Townsend High School
+Speakers: David Kelley, Teacher, Port Townsend High School Brandi Hageman, Teacher, Port Townsend High School

 Shelton School District students participate in outdoor